jhyman2/Tic-Tac-Toe/README.md

 # Tic Tac Toe

 <h3>Dependencies</h3>
 You will need to have Node (6), Redis, Gulp, and Webpack installed on your system globally.
 After installing Node, run the following commands.
-Mac users should use Brew, and Linux users should use apt-get.
+Mac users should use Brew, and Linux users should use apt-get for installing redis-server.

 ```
 npm install -g gulp webpack